michalinahulak/Fake_News_Classification/README.md

 ![](modeling_algorithm.png)

+### Final presentation
+The presentation [fake_news_detection_presentation.pdf](https://github.com/michalinahulak/Fake_News_Detection/blob/main/fake_news_detection_presentation.pdf) delves into the problem of fake news and my approach to detecting it.
+I discuss the various techniques and models used in the project, as well as the evaluation metrics and results achieved.
+It's an informative and engaging presentation that offers valuable insights into the world of fake news detection.

 ### The repository contains:

+* fake_news_detection_presentation.pdf - - include project presentation which provides an overview of the project's goals, methods, and results
 * 1_WELFake_Fake_News.ipynb - - include notebook with preprocessing and modeling for WELFake_News dataset
 * 2_FakeandReal.ipynb - - include notebook with preprocessing and modeling for Fake_and_real dataset
 * 3_FakeNewsnet.ipynb - - include notebook with preprocessing and modeling for Fake_news_net dataset